SmarterLanguage

 In our overseas travels we’ve found it handy to have a vocabulary base of 100-200 words before arrival.
 You don’t need to be able to form a complete, grammatically-correct sentence.
 If you’re really pressed for time before departure you can always survive with just a dozen or so words and phrases.
 Often you can get your point across with just a few words.

-For example, if you’re taking a taxi or Uber, you don’t need to be able to give detailed directions.
+For example, if you’re taking a taxi, you don’t need to be able to give detailed directions.
 You can usually just show the driver a location on your phone and say, “There, please.”
 Then, you’ll want to know a few extra words like, “No, keep going,” and, “Turn right/left,” and, “Here is okay, thanks.”

 Rosetta Stone offers up to 20 Units for most of the more commonly-studied languages available on the platform, meaning you can access a wide range of topics based on your needs.
 If you plan to spend lots of time browsing stores and boutiques, you might check out Unit 4: Shopping.
 If you’re going overseas for work you’ll find Unit 17: Business and Industry has some helpful activities.
-No matter what your goal is, you can work through the Lessons at your own pace and focus on the material most relevant to your needs.
+No matter what your language learning goals are, you can work through the Lessons at your own pace and focus on the material most relevant to your needs.

 How much does Rosetta Stone cost?